poweraudio/odin2/README.md

 * The plugin is built with [a fork of JUCE] that includes fixes for IBM Power.
 * In the [`lv2-only`] branch, added CMake option `LV2_ONLY` to build the plugin only as LV2.
+* The upstream project automatically copies the plugin to user directories (~/.lv2, ~/.vst3, etc.) after building.
+In this fork, that behavior is off by default so the plugin isn’t installed in two places if you’re planning to run `cmake --install`.
+The upstream behavior can be enabled by passing `-DODIN2_COPY_PLUGIN_AFTER_BUILD=ON` to `cmake`.

 The following changes have since been merged upstream: